chinwuchen/InsightProject/README.md

-# InsightProject
+# SlideAware

-This is the project I am working on at Insight.
+This is the project I worked at Insight during my Data Engineering Fellowship.